-Similar to deciding to which programs to apply, each applicant will need to reflect on their application and their alignment with programs.
-It is recommended that you consult with an Anesthesiology advisor in reviewing your ENTIRE application, your goals in training, and other factors that may influence where you want to train (community vs. university based, geography, etc.).
+Similar to deciding which programs to apply, each applicant will need to reflect on their application and their alignment with programs.
+It is recommended that applicants consult with an Anesthesiology advisor to review their ENTIRE application, goals in training, and other factors that may influence where to train (community vs. university based, geography, etc.).
 Several tools such as program websites, AMA FREIDA, and AAMC Residency Explorer can aid both applicants and advisors in choosing which programs are best choices for application and signaling.